-The public editor and members of the advisory board convene quarterly.
-Notes and other assets from these meetings are made available to the public.
+The public editor and members of the advisory board convene on a regular basis.
+Notes and other assets from these meetings will be made available to the public.
 The position can be held by the same person for no more than one year consecutively.

 As Pressland expands to fulfill its mission internationally, we will bring local working journalists on as advisors to help us navigate these new cultural waters and media ecosystems.

 Our production timeline will be updated and expanded on an ongoing basis at pressland.com.

 Our goal for Pressland is self-sustainability by year three.
 To that end, we’re incorporating a number of traditional and innovative revenue streams.

 Pressland’s data is available to partners and third-party developers via an Application Programming Interface (API).
 Commercial clients pay licensing fees based on data consumption and their intended use of this data.